mbostock/gistup/README.md

 gistup index.html
 ```

-Note that if you specify options, such as to create a private gist, you’ll need to separate files from options with a double-dash (--), like this:
+If you any specify options, such as a private gist, you must separate files from options with a double-dash (--) like this:

 ```bash
 gistup --private -- index.html